pyvisa/pyvisa-py/docs/source/faq.rst

 Locking
 -------

-**PyVISA-Py only supports exclusive locking, and only on VXI-11.
+**PyVISA-Py only supports exclusive locking on VXI-11 and HiSLIP.
 Shared locks and nested locking are not supported.**

-Socket instruments (``TCPIP::SOCKET``) do not support locking.
+Serial and TCPIP::SOCKET instruments do not support locking.
-HiSLIP instruments (``TCPIP::hislip``) could support locking, but PyVISA-Py does not yet implement this feature.

 With exclusive locking, only one session can be used at a time on an instrument.
 If another session has a lock, another client will not be able to communicate with